-- It strengthens the heart and normalizes the heartbeat, additionally reduces the risk of serious conditions such as heart attack.
+- It strengthens the heart and normalizes the heartbeat, additionally reducing the risk of serious conditions such as heart attack.

 - Taking 10 to 20 ml of Arjun Kwath with honey or water controls diarrhea.
 Apart from this, arjuna powder cooked in cow’s milk can also be taken to control diarrhea.

-- Taking Arjun Kwath mixed with milk in the morning and evening is beneficial in bronchitis.
+- Taking Arjun Kwath mixed with milk in the morning and evening is beneficial for bronchitis.

 - Taking 3 to 5 spoons of Arjun Kwath mixed with a cup of milk is beneficial in urinary tract infections.